alexanderchuranov/Metaresc/README.md

 Union field declaration works as declaration of any other type.
-The tricky part is how to differentiate which field of the union to serialize at run-time. **_text\_metadata_** of the union field works for identification of discriminator.
+The tricky part is how to differentiate which field of the union to serialize at run-time. **_text\_metadata_** of the union field works for identification of discriminators.
 Discriminator is a field in serialization hierarchy that in run-time identifies active branch of the union.
 The reason why this field might not be in parent structure is because for structures like linked lists or trees it make sense to